kptdev/kpt/site/guides/namespace-provisioning-ui.md

   ![add-resources](/static/images/porch-ui/blueprint/edit-new-blueprint.png)
 - Using the `Add Resource` button, add a new Namespace resource.
 Name the namespace `example`.
-- Click on Kptfile resource, add a new mutator
+- Click on the Kptfile resource and add a new mutator
   - Search for `namespace` and select `set-namespace` with the latest version available for selection.
   - Select `ConfigMap: kptfile.kpt.dev` for the function config